robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-2-ect-theory.md

 The Simple View of Reading identifies two main elements that are required when reading:

 - Word recognition – pupils being able to read or accurately decode words
-- Language comprehension – pupils' level of understanding of the text
+- Language comprehension – pupils’ level of understanding of the text

 <figure>
   <img url="/assets/materials/teachfirst-wp-content-uploads-sites-4-2020-12-The-Simple-View-of-Reading-Updated.jpg" alt="Diagram showing the relationship between decoding and language comprehension.
 Being at the bottom end of both scales results in poor word recognition and poor comprehension whilst being at the top end of each scale results in good word recognition and good comprehension." />